Shivaganeshodem/Shivaganeshodem/README.md

 # Hi there, I'm [Shiva ganesh]! 👋

-I'm a passionate [in problem solving] based in [India].
+I'm a passionate in problem solving based in India.
 Welcome to my GitHub profile!

 ## 🔧 Skills & Tools